mllam/mllam-data-prep/README.md

 ## Developing `mllam-data-prep`

-To work on developing `mllam-data-prep` it easiest to install and manage the dependencies with [pdm](https://pdm.fming.dev/).
+To work on developing `mllam-data-prep` it is easiest to install and manage the dependencies with [pdm](https://pdm.fming.dev/).
 To get started clone your fork of [the main repo](https://github.com/mllam/mllam-data-prep) locally:

 ```bash
 git clone https://github.com/<your-github-username>/mllam-data-prep